 Fs is the sample rate of the input signal.

-is directly related to the resolution bandwidth and normalized effective
+to the resolution bandwidth and normalized effective noise bandwidth:

 The number of input samples required to compute one spectral update, Nsamples, is directly related to the window length and the amount of overlap:

 When you increase the overlap percentage, fewer new input samples are needed to compute a new spectral update.
 For example, the table shows the number of input samples required to compute one spectral update when the window length is 100.

 The normalized effective noise bandwidth, NENBW, is a window parameter determined by the window length, Nwindow, and the type of window used.
 If w(n) denotes the vector of Nwindow window coefficients, then NENBW is:

 When in RBW mode, you can set the resolution bandwidth using the value of the RBW parameter on the Main options pane.
 You must specify a value so that there are at least two RBW intervals over the specified frequency span.
 The ratio of the overall span to RBW must be greater than two:

 By default, the RBW parameter on the Main

 this case, the Spectrum Analyzer determines the appropriate value so that

 there are 1024 RBW intervals over the specified frequency span.
 Thus, when